12urenloop/mityri/README.md

 ## Roadmap

 - Send packets to the actual station configured in the docker network.
+Decide wheter to directly insert in the database or add a debug web endpoint.
 - Configure playback speed.
 Atm it is in real-time.
 - Add reliability option.
 Be able to make a station unreliable and occasionally drop packets.